iamrituraj/quiz-app/README.md

 ## Pages Functionality:

-   `TestID page` - User will Enter the test id and it will be redirected to login Page.

    1. `Login page` - to take the data of users attempting for assessment.
    2. `Instruction page` - to show the instructions and  rules for assessment.
    3. `Question Page` - It will show user questions and options to choose from.